Schedule

 Surrogate Mothers Act their Way to Empowerment: Role of Participatory Theater in Uncovering Narratives of Resistance and Transformation in India - Saumya Pant, Ohio University & Joy Talemwa, Ohio University

-Creativity, form and modernism
+Creativity, Form and Modernism

 Buckminster Fuller’s Creative Pathways and Mid-twentieth Century Architecture - J. Kirk Irwin, Southern Illinois University